 - emergency contraceptive pills (also called “morning after pills”) and

-Combined estrogen and progestin pills are no longer available as dedicated emergency contraceptive pills in the U.S., but certain regular combined oral contraceptive pills may be used as emergency contraceptive pills.
+Pills combining estrogen and progestin are no longer available as dedicated emergency contraceptive pills in the U.S., but certain regular combined oral contraceptive pills may be used as emergency contraceptive pills.
 However, you should consult with a medical practitioner to determine the correct timing and dosage, as this varies by brand.
-The Princeton University webpage at http://ec.princeton.edu/countryquery.asp also has information on this topic.
+The Princeton University web page at http://ec.princeton.edu/countryquery.asp also has information on this topic.

-As emergency contraception, the Copper-T IUD is much more effective than emergency contraceptive pills, because it reduces the risk of getting pregnant by more than 99%, whereas the morning after pills are only 88% effective.
-Another advantage to the Copper-T IUD is that you can keep it in place to prevent pregnancy for up to ten years.
+As emergency contraception, the copper T IUD is much more effective than emergency contraceptive pills, because it reduces the risk of getting pregnant by more than 99%, whereas the morning after pills are only 88% effective.
+Another advantage to the copper T IUD is that you can keep it in place to prevent pregnancy for up to ten or twelve years.

-If you have pelvic inflammatory disease (PID) or an active gonorrhea or Chlamydia infection, IUD insertion is not recommended.
-However, if you have an asymptomatic gonorrhea or Chlamydia infection, IUD insertion is considered safe.
+If you have pelvic inflammatory disease (PID) or an active gonorrhea or Chlamydia trachomatis infection, IUD insertion is not recommended.
+However, if you have an asymptomatic gonorrhea or chlamydia infection, IUD insertion is considered safe.

-Pregnancy is only one risk of rape—disease is another risk that applies to both women and men that are raped.
-If you are raped you should visit a medical practitioner and consider a course of treatment against bacterial infections.
+Pregnancy is only one risk of rape—disease is another risk that applies to both women and men who are raped.
+If you are raped, you should visit a medical practitioner and consider a course of treatment against bacterial infections.

-Preventive treatment for gonorrhea, chlamydia, and trichomonas usually includes three antibiotics.
-Some are taken once, while others are 1-3X daily for 7, 10 or 14 days, depending on the antibiotic.
+Preventive treatment for gonorrhea, chlamydia, and trichomonas infections usually includes three antibiotics.
+Some are taken once, while others are taken one to three times daily for 7, 10 or 14 days, depending on the antibiotic.

-Preventative treatment for HIV may also be recommended, but must be initiated early.
-Your medical practitioner will discuss the risks of both the potential for getting HIV, as well as the risks of the antiviral treatment, and recommend a course of action.
+Preventive treatment for HIV may also be recommended, but must be initiated early.
+Your medical practitioner will not only discuss the potential risks of getting HIV and the risks of treating it with antiviral therapy but also recommend a course of action.

 Preventive treatment for hepatitis B may not be needed if you were previously vaccinated, but if not, one vaccine dose is given immediately, followed by additional doses one and six months later.